Fire Safety Agreement: Flame Effects in Camps

 Safety Plan

-• Illumination and protection from vehicle traffic for all elements of the installation, including the artwork itself, fuel supplies and fuel storage, operating positions, generators, etc.
+• Illumination and protection from vehicle traffic for all installation elements, including the artwork itself, fuel supplies and fuel storage, operating positions, generators, etc.

 • Types, sizes and placement of fire extinguishers or other fire suppression means that will be kept on hand